 3. Craigslist Rental Scam

-This is where an individual will see an advert for a rental property and hand over cash only to discover the property either doesn't exist, or it does, but isn't owned by the Craigslister.
+This is where an individual will see an advert for a rental property and hand over cash only to discover the property either doesn't exist or isn't owned by the Craigslister.
 An example of this is the case of a woman in Oklahoma who saw a house for rent and arranged a viewing.
 After being shown around and agreeing it was perfect for her and her family, she handed over $750 and moved in.

 However, when she got home one day, she discovered all her electronics were stolen.
 And numerous attempts to contact her landlord only resulted in her being ignored.
 But that isn't the worst of it.
 It was soon revealed that not only was the property not for rent, but it wasn't even owned by the landlord.
 In fact, it had been laying empty as it had recently been foreclosed and the 'landlord' had seized the opportunity to make a quick and highly illegal buck.